Insecurity in Marrakech: revelations about the police operation

 à lire aussi

-These practices, contrary to what some publications on social networks suggest, are not only the work of Moroccans living abroad who have come to spend the summer in the Kingdom, but also of locals. « Moroccans living abroad are involved, as are people living on the Casablanca-Rabat axis who have come to spend the summer in Marrakech », says our source.
+These practices, contrary to what some publications on social networks suggest, are not only the work of Moroccans living abroad who have come to spend the summer in the Kingdom, but also of locals. « Moroccans living abroad are involved, as are people living on the Casablanca-Rabat axis who came to spend the summer in Marrakech », says our source.

 Expanded net